microsoft/WhatTheHack/019-ThisOldDataWarehouse/Coach/README.md

 This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.
 These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

-_Please list Azure subscription requirements._

-_For example:_

-- Azure resources that will be consumed by a student implementing the hack's challenges
+- Ability to create Azure resources
-- Azure permissions required by a student to complete the hack's challenges.
+- Ability to charge services to subscription.
+Total cost per day is $30 is running 24x7

 ## Suggested Hack Agenda